-When VOC data are available, monoterpene concentrations were moderate and increased steadily during the event (5th Feb -and 9th March).
-Isoprene was high at the start of the event on 5th Feb, (see Figure 8Figure 8) however the sudden decrease in isoprene concentration likely coincides with sunset on that day.
-When aerosol composition data was available (10th Feb) aerosol organic, nitrate and sulfatesulphate concentrations increase during the event.
+When VOC data are available, monoterpene concentrations were moderate and increased steadily during the event (5th Feb and 9th March).
+Isoprene was high at the start of the event on 5th Feb, (see Figure 8) however the sudden decrease in isoprene concentration likely coincides with sunset on that day.
+When aerosol composition data was available (10th Feb) aerosol organic, nitrate and sulphate concentrations increase during the event.
 When ozone data were available, concentrations decreased slightly during the course of the event.
-However, PM1 aerosol mass from the ACSM showed a minimal increase at the same time (e.g. event during night of Feb 5th shown in Figure 8Figure 9).
-This suggest that there are conditions to initiate the particle formation process but the conditions to increase the size/mass of the particles are not present at these times.

-The frequency of nocturnal events observed in this study is lower than observed previously at a nearby location (Tumbarumba- a eucalypt forest site located 300X km to the SENN of Cataract (Suni et al., 2009) during summer 2006), where in the summer of 2006, nocturnal NPF events were observed on 32% of the analysed nights, and occurred 2.5 times more frequently than day timedaytime events.
-Simulating the Simulating the NPF at TumbbarumaTumbarumba, (Ortega et al., 2-(2012) Ortega et al (2012) was able to reproduce the observations from Tumbarumba by ozonolysis of 13 -carene to initiate nucleation and apinene to grow particle diameters.
-Ozonolysis of limonene was found to contribte contribute to both nucleation and aerosol growth.
-The lower frequency observed in our study may be linked to the apparent initiations of nucleation by NO2, which noctorunally can react with O3 to form nitrate radicals.
-NO2, (Li et al., -(2024)Li et al., 2024), suggest even trace amounts of NO3 radicals suppress the NPF.
+The frequency of nocturnal events observed in this study is lower than observed previously at a nearby location (Tumbarumba a eucalypt forest site located 300 km to the SE of Cataract (Suni et al., 2009)), where in the summer of 2006, nocturnal NPF events were observed on 32% of the analysed nights and occurred 2.5 times more frequently than daytime events.
+Simulating the NPF at Tumbarumba, Ortega et al (2012) was able to reproduce the observations from Tumbarumba by ozonolysis of 13 -carene to initiate nucleation and a-pinene to grow particle diameters.
+Ozonolysis of limonene was found to contribute to both nucleation and aerosol growth.
+The lower frequency observed in our study may be linked to the apparent initiations of nucleation by NO2, which nocturnally can react with O3 to form nitrate radicals.
+Li et al. (2024), suggest even trace amounts of NO3 radicals suppress the NPF.